Sudo248/Sudoo/client/web/sudoo/README.md

 code in your Flutter project and generates new code (if necessary) based on the annotations and configurations you have defined.

-run web:  `flutter run -d chrome --web-port 5555`
+run web:  `flutter run -d chrome --web-port 5000`

+deploy web `flutter build web --release`